CS-3035-Fall-2021/CS-3035-Fall-2021.github.io/en_CA/pages/CS3035-assignments-with-git.md

 We ask that you follow these below carefully, and only stray from them if you know what you are doing.
 There are lots of great git learning resources online like the free [Pro Git Book](https://git-scm.com/book/en/v2).

+## Create a new account specifically for this course

+You are required to have a Github account with a specific username for this course.
+Failure to comply will mean that your work will not be graded.
+Even if you already have a Github account, you must change the name of that account to comply to the naming convention below or create a new account with the specific username.

+Your username must be **your unb login id** + UNB3035.

+For example, scottbUNB3035 would be Scott Bateman's account for the course.

+You can create a [new Github account here](https://github.com/signup).

 ## Example Code

-To access example code for the course there is a repository setup on the course's [Github organization page](https://CS-3035-Fall-2020.github.io).
+To access example code for the course there is a repository setup on the course's [Github organization page](https://CS-3035-Fall-2021.github.io).
 This repository will provide you with examples to get you started and that we have covered in class.
 The code in the repository will grow and change over time, so you will want to regularly "pull" changes and new code, so that you have the latest versions.

 ### Accessing Example Code in IntelliJ

 In IntelliJ do the following:

 - ```File -> New -> Project From Version Control -> Repository URL```
-- Enter ```https://github.com/CS-3035-Fall-2020/CS-3035-example-code.git``` for the URL
+- Enter ```https://github.com/CS-3035-Fall-2021/CS-3035-example-code.git``` for the URL
 - You can open a new window for the CS3035-example-code project or you can open in the same window (which closes your current project)

 #### Running Examples